mrubinsk/horde-git-tools/README.md

 -  Create install action that will perform a full pear install of the webmail or groupware bundle (or optionally a specified list of applications).

-- Subset of Component functionality.
-I.e., releases, changes, package.xml
-  maintenance etc...
-Need to decide if we want to bundle the Components application or pull the needed functionality out of it and refactor into this app.
-Pros for bundle: Less work.
-Cons: Would probably need to perform some refactoring on it anyway to reflect layout of new repo, would be bundling a bunch of CLI code that we won't use since this app already has the CLI infrastructure present.
-Really not sure which way I'm leaning yet...thoughts?

-  - We could bundle Components, but use its libraries instead of the command line tool.
-They even allow specify an output handler that could wrap the local Horde_Cli handler.